Characterizing the effect of retractions on publishing careers: Introduction

 Prior work investigates the impact of retractions on scientific careers, examining productivity \cite{Misttry_etal_2019}, citations for retracted papers \cite{Jin_etal_2019}, citations for papers published prior to retraction \cite{Azoulay_etal_2017}, and post-retraction citations of pre-retraction collaborators \cite{Hussinger_Pellens_2019}, generally finding negative effects.
-However, some work also demonstrates that these effects are heterogeneous and might vary based on the reason for retraction, and/or the prominence of the retracted author \cite{Azoulay_etal_2017, Bishop_2018, Jin_etal_2019}.
+However, some work also demonstrates that these effects are heterogeneous and might vary based on the reason for retraction, and/or the prominence of the retracted author \cite{Azoulay_etal_2017, Bishop_2018, Jin_etal_2019}, for instance, measured by author order.
 While recent research is breaking new ground on the quantitative analysis of the impact of retractions, it often focuses on specific fields, or compares different retracted authors to one another (e.g., those who have experienced a single versus multiple retractions).
+This existing work used various strategies to construct a comparison group for retracted authors, some examining others publishing in the same journal at the same time, while other examining coauthors of retracted scientists on non-retracted papers, or on retracted papers without assigning them blame.
+None use a more comprehensive strategy to create matched pairs on the basis of a series of author-level characteristics, and with few exceptions, they do not examine the impact of retraction on post-retraction collaboration networks \cite{Mongeon_Lariviere_2016, Sharma_Mukherjee_2024}.
 Therefore, a comprehensive analysis of retractions across fields and over time has yet to be undertaken where retracted authors are compared to otherwise similar non-retracted authors.
-Beyond documenting the impact of retraction on careers, it is essential to examine the mechanisms that might bring these effects about.
+Beyond documenting the impact of retraction on careers, it is essential to examine the mechanisms that might bring about these effects.
 Therefore, we focus both on the continuity of post-retraction careers, as well as the development of the collaboration network of retracted authors that is needed to succeed in publishing careers \cite{lee2005impact, he2009research, wuchty2007increasing}.